 The Mountain Plover has an interesting rapid multi-clutch mating system where within a pair, the female lays a clutch of eggs for the male first, and then a second clutch for herself.
 In my study of nest survival (n > 1,600 nests) I have learned that nests tended by male plovers have greater survival than those tended by females.
 There is also considerable seasonal variation in nest survival with early nests doing well, mid-season nests doing poorly, and late season nests having the highest success.
 Younger nests (age 1) have lower survival than older nests (age 29, right before hatching), presumably because older nests are better positioned in areas less prone to depredation.
 The graph below illustrates how the number of nests and apparent hatching success have varied by year during this study.

 Most of what is known about Mountain Plover survival comes from my work in Montana.
 Juvenile survival is low, about 0.05 from hatch (10 g) to age 1, but increases as the birds grow during their first few weeks of life (see figure below).
 Annual survival of adult plovers does not differ for males and females; the mean annual survival rate is about 0.85.
 In a study of plover chick survival in 1999, Fritz Knopf and I used radio telemetry to model seasonal variation and ask questions about possible survival differences in male- and female-tended broods.
 We found that chicks in female-tended broods had higher survival, and that seasonally chicks that hatched later had higher survival than those hatched earlier.
 Color banding data also allow me to estimate the number of breeding plovers in the study area, which has ranged from about 100 to 300 adults during the study period.

-Visit my recent report on the Mountain Plover that I wrote for the US Forest Service.
+Visit my 2003 report on the Mountain Plover that I wrote for the U.S. Forest Service.